Skip to Content

 Do the French celebrate Valentine’s Day?

 Do the French celebrate Valentine’s Day?
 Bonne question!
-Good question!
-La réponse est oui!
 The answer is yes!

-However, unlike in the United States of Canada where it is common for school children to exchange Valentine’s Day greetings, “Le Jour de la La Saint-Valentin” in France is a holiday celebrated between lovers to celebrate their love.
+However, unlike in the United States of Canada where it is common for kids to exchange Valentine’s Day greetings, Valentine’s day in France is a day for couples to celebrate their love for each other.

-Similar to other English-speaking countries, Valentine’s Day is celebrated on February 14 in France.
+Thus, the holiday in France is often called le jour de la Fête des Amoreux, or “Lovers’ Day”.
+Similar to other English-speaking countries, Valentine’s Day is celebrated on February 14th in France.

 There are lots of ways to sign a Valentine’s Day card in French.